 Website paints positives for recruits and residents

 The vision is so crystal clear for Craig Kinyon.
-It’s his community role as president and CEO of Reid Hospital to convince young professionals that the quality-of-life and economic possibilities here are as good as anywhere else.
+It’s his community role as president and CEO of Reid Health to convince young professionals that the quality-of-life and economic possibilities here are as good as anywhere else.
 “I’ve got to get you here, create enough interest in the hospital and in living here,” he said.

 The reason is clear: Reid has a growing need to bring new professionals into the area.
 A strong recruitment effort is essential to the future.
 Several are hired every month, including young physicians that may have known nothing about the area until finding out about a job opportunity here.

 “Here you hear all the time: ‘there’s nothing to do.’
 Well, there is a lot to do,” Kinyon said.
 “Many people just don’t know how good they have it.
 My goodness, look at the resources.”

 Dr. Erica Kretchman and her husband, Jason, did look at the resources and the affordability here and were impressed with the whole recruiting effort led by the team including Amy Powell.